 Graduate Certificate in Administration and Management, Harvard University

 BS Electronics and Communication Engineering, Bharathiar University, India

-Sathya Balasubramanian is a principal software engineer under the Volpe Center Transportation Information Project Support (V-TRIPS) contract in the Environmental Measurement and Modeling Division’s analysis group.
+Sathya Balasubramanian is a principal software engineer under the U.S. DOT Volpe Center Transportation Information Project Support (V-TRIPS) contract in the Environmental Measurement and Modeling Division’s analysis group.
 His work primarily centers on FAA support to the International Aviation Civil Organization (ICAO) Committee for Aviation Environmental Protection (CAEP).

 Balasubramanian has also worked as the lead software developer for the Federal Aviation Administration's (FAA) System for Assessing Aviation’s Global Emissions (SAGE) and as a lead developer for the Aviation Environmental Design Tool (AEDT).

 Balasubramanian is a member of ICAO CAEP Modeling and Databases (MDG) and Forecasting and Economics Support (FESG) working groups.
 As part of these groups, he leads policy analyses for ICAO CAEP using the FAA’s Aviation Portfolio Management Tool Economics (APMT-E) and AEDT.
 He also acts as the database and system administrator for all major analyses performed using APMT Economics and AEDT.

 Before joining the U.S. DOT Volpe Center, Balasubramanian worked for several years as lead developer in the field of systems integration and distributed applications.
 His background also includes specialized knowledge in both Microsoft and Sun Microsystem's distributed application technologies and Microsoft SQL Server.

 BSE Acoustical Engineering and Music, University of Hartford